 I don’t want to call this “how to handle it” like this is some authoritative guide, but instead it’s how I handled it and why I did what I did.

-First, admitting to mistakes is REALLY HARD.
+First, admitting to mistakes is HARD.
 Admitting them to others is even harder.
-Having to tell a client that you screwed up is next level hard.
-It would be bad if I were an employee but being paid to do something in which you are theoretically an expert and then screwing up is up there.
+Having to tell my client that I screwed up is next-level hard.
+It would be bad if I were an employee but being paid to do something in which I am theoretically an expert and then screwing up is up there.
 I hate making mistakes and I was pissed off at myself all day long…

-- Spell out your intended plan of action
+2. Spell out my intended plan of action

-- Explain how you will prevent this from happening again
+3. Explain how I will prevent this from happening again

-Within minutes of seeing what happened, I immediately emailed the client from bottom to top to inform them of what happened and what I planned to do about it.
-This meant telling the folks that would be impacted by vendors calling (A/P team), their supervisor and finally the person to whom I report to (in this case the CFO).
-The emails had occurred over the span of 30-40 minutes or so of testing, so I was already potentially too late, if some vendors had already reacted to the emails.
+Within minutes of seeing what happened, I immediately emailed the client to inform them of what happened and what I planned to do about it.
+This meant telling the folks that would be impacted by vendors calling (A/P team), their supervisor and finally the person to whom I report (in this case the CFO).
+The emails had occurred over 30-40 minutes or so of testing, so I was already potentially too late if some vendors had already reacted to the emails.

-The last part - how you’ve learned from this - is situation dependent of course, but if your role involves doing things like this, you need to demonstrate that you are aware of what you could have done differently and/or plan to do differently next time so it doesn’t happen again.
-The last thing anyone wants to hear after a mistake is made is “I have no idea what happened”, and they learn nothing for the next time.
+The last part, how I've learned from this, is situation dependent of course, but when my role involves doing things like this, I need to demonstrate that I am aware of what could have done differently and/or plan to do differently next time so it doesn't happen again.
+The last thing anyone wants to hear after a mistake is made is "I have no idea what happened", and they learn nothing for the next time.

 In hindsight, I made several mistakes.
 Not updating all the places where email addresses are kept (which will be a future blog) was just the first mistake.
 After the very first test batch, I should have checked the sent items to see where they went and I would have seen the issue immediately instead of 30-40 minutes later after further test batches also went out.
 These are not the only things I learned but they are some of the obvious ones that I will be doing from now on.